philrz/super/docs/commands/super-db.md

 The pool/branch names are specified with `from` in the query.

-As with [`super`](super.md), the default output format is Super JSON for terminals and Super Binary otherwise, though this can be overridden with `-f` to specify one of the various supported output formats.
+As with [`super`](super.md), the default output format is SUP for terminals and BSUP otherwise, though this can be overridden with `-f` to specify one of the various supported output formats.

 If a pool name is provided to `from` without a branch name, then branch